oldshensheep/place/README.md

 ### Initialize canvas (optional)

-The canvas can be initialized manually from an image by visiting http://localhost:8080/init to initialize it from the `app.init-image` value in the configuration file. value in the configuration file, which defaults to `dd.png`.
+The canvas can be initialized manually from an image by HTTP POST http://localhost:8080/init?token=cb2f4c23-5bfb-485c-aa65-e5873f279bab to initialize it from the `app.init-image` value in the configuration file. value in the configuration file, which defaults to `dd.png`.